Ecommerce

 • Buy a domain name and hosting

-• Choose an ecommerce creation platform
+• Choose the right ecommerce platform

 • Create your website structure

-• Add products to your website
+• Add products to your ecommerce website

 • Set up your payment gateway and shipping

-• Test and publish your website
+• Test and publish your online store

 Q2.
 Can I create an ecommerce website for free?

 A. Yes.
-It’s possible to build your own ecommerce website for free thanks to the plenty of ecommerce website builders like Square.
+It’s possible to build your own ecommerce site for free thanks to the plenty of ecommerce website builders like Square.
 You can even use WooCommerce but you’ll have to pay for your hosting and domain name.

 Q3.
 Where can I create an ecommerce site?